googleapis/google-cloud-python/docs/datastore-narrative_example.rst

    Updated report: sally/expenses-2014-09-01
    Processed 15 rows.

-While it remains in "pending" status, Sally can also delete the report:
+While it remains in "pending" status, Sally can also delete the report (see :ref:`delete-expense-report`):

 .. code-block:: bash